jimjonesbr/wmss/README.md

-The __Score List Report__ is provided as JSON and is structured as follows:
+The [__Score List Document__](https://github.com/jimjonesbr/wmss/blob/master/README.md#listdocument) is provided as JSON and is structured as follows:

 ```json
 {